-> Personal and Social Development

-Pastoral Support

-On entering the Sixth Form, each student is assigned a Form Tutor, who is responsible for the pastoral well-being of each student in their care.
+Personal and Social Development Pastoral Support On entering the Sixth Form, each student is assigned a Form Tutor, who is responsible for the pastoral well-being of each student in their care.
 Students see their Form Tutor at least once a day and will have a formal interview with them at least every four weeks.
 In addition, the Head of Year, the Student Support Leader and Director of Sixth Form are available to discuss issues with parents and students.

-The Personal Development Programme

-Every Wednesday afternoon our students are given the opportunity to develop their skills and talents outside the classroom through a range of extra-curricular activities.
-There are a huge range of activities including Duke of Edinburgh (bronze and silver), Music, Drama, Debating, Masterchef, Gardening, Young Enterprise, Community Sports Leadership - to name but a few!
-It is a condition of entry that every student pledges to become involved in service to others during their time in the Sixth Form, thus ensuring that every single Sixth Former makes a positive contribution to the community.
+The Personal Development Programme Every Wednesday afternoon our students are given the fantastic opportunity to develop their skills and talents outside the classroom through a range of extra-curricular activities.
+This is tremendous for mind body and soul.
+They interact across year groups and develop essential interpersonal life skills.
+There are a huge range of activities including Duke of Edinburgh (bronze and silver), Music, Drama, Debating, MasterChef, Sustainability, Enterprise, Sports Leadership, Learning support, Creative arts, - to name but a few!
+We strictly follow the Department of Education's stipulation and ensure every student achieves some form of sustained volunteering or work experience through the Personal Development Program.
+We work closely with our aspirations team to ensure their experiences are truly relevant to each individual.
+Every student also achieves bronze, silver and/or gold student leadership which is an accredited qualification and PDP can play a major part in gaining these, thus ensuring that every single Sixth Former makes a positive contribution to the community.
 In addition, there are many other extra-curricular activities that take place throughout the year.
-These include paired reading, various sports, drama and student leadership opportunities.

-Careers Advice and Work Experience

-Throughout their time at Huntington Sixth Form, students are provided with advice and guidance on career options and work experience.
+All in all, this is a brilliant sixth form provision that provides all our students with extra experiences to support them to standing out in future applications, be it work, Uni apprenticeships as well as contributing to their confidence and wellbeing.
+Careers Advice and Work Experience Throughout their time at Huntington Sixth Form, students are provided with advice and guidance on career options and work experience.
 All Sixth Formers not applying for Higher Education participate in a Careers Programme to help them find the most suitable career path.
 Similarly, we operate an extensive programme of preparation for Higher Education to enable all our students who wish to do so to prepare themselves for higher education, advising them on application procedures, student finance, interview procedures and university courses.
 We take this part of our pastoral care provision very seriously and seek to involve parents at every stage of this.
 At Huntington School, our Sixth Formers are encouraged to develop a confident and outward-looking approach to life through a wide range of extra-curricular activities and extensive pastoral support.

-Sixth Form Student Leaders

-Huntington Sixth Form has a vibrant and energetic culture and the Sixth Form Student Leaders are central to this.
+Sixth Form Student Leaders Huntington Sixth Form has a vibrant and energetic culture and the Sixth Form Student Leaders are central to this.
 Each form elects a Leader who organise social and charitable activities throughout the year.
 They have a budget, plenty of autonomy and run everything from entertainment events to the Sixth Form Fun Sports Day.
 The Leaders also ensure that Sixth Formers' views are represented within the school by regular meetings with Mr Johnson.

-Sixth Form Societies

-There are a variety of societies open to the Sixth Form from Football to Secret Choir.
+Sixth Form Societies There are a variety of societies open to the Sixth Form from Football to Secret Choir.
 In particular the Amnesty Society run a number of high profile campaigns and fund raising events throughout the year.
 They were even finalists in the Amnesty National Youth Awards in two separate categories.
 Sixth Form life is also about taking new opportunities and meeting new people and so joining a society is actively encouraged!

-> Choosing Courses

-What do I Need to Join the Sixth Form?
+Choosing Courses What do I Need to Join the Sixth Form?